IanPomaz/Readme_Generator/README.md

   N/A

 ## Usage
-  Follow the prompts to create a readme file for your project.
-Once done you can find the finished readme file in the repository.
+  Open the index.js file in the terminal.
+Type in the terminal: "node index.js".
+Follow the prompts and answer any corresponding information.
+The new README.md file will appear in the "your.new.readme" folder.

 ## Credits
-  IanPomaz
+  N/A

 ## Tests
   N/A

 ## License

+  Licensed under the MIT license.

 ## Concerns

-If you have any questions or concerns, you can [email](mailto:jpomaz12@gmail.com) me or contact me at my [github](https://github.com/IanPomaz)
+If you have any questions or concerns, you can [email](mailto:jpomaz12@gmail.com	) me or contact me at my [github](https://github.com/IanPomaz)